All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Testosterone recovery: As discussed earlier, weight loss can increase testosterone by 50 to 200 ng/dL, which directly improves libido and erectile function.

-• Improved vascular health: Weight loss and reduced insulin resistance improve endothelial function (the health of blood vessel linings), which is essential for achieving and maintaining erections.
+• Improved vascular health: Weight loss and reduced insulin resistance improve endothelial function (the health of blood vessel linings), which is important for achieving and maintaining erections.

 • Reduced need for medications that impair sexual function: If weight loss allows you to reduce blood pressure or diabetes medications, you may experience fewer drug-related sexual side effects.